Bandit Fox

 Liselle Barnsley

-Liselle from Tailored Marketing Solutions has, like Fazane a wholly unique name (google her….she’s the only Liselle Barnsley in a world of 7 billion people!).
+Like Fazane, Liselle has a wholly unique name.
+Google her.
+She is the only Liselle Barnsley in a world of over 7 billion people, which frankly feels like excellent personal branding.

 Antonio Barros